simonnickel/SwiftUIListSelectionBackground/README.md

 ## Obstacles

  - List selection binding does not work together with NavigationLink.
  - The closest NavigationDestination to the root is used.
-This means you can't overwrite the destination for each Entity of your View.
+This means you can't overwrite the destination for each Entity of your View (see ContentView-Naive.swift).

 ## Related Feedback Tickets